tomascupr/recsys-lite/docs/runbook.md

 # RecSys-Lite Operations Runbook

-This runbook provides detailed operational guidance for deploying, maintaining, and troubleshooting the RecSys-Lite recommendation system.
+This runbook provides detailed operational guidance for deploying, maintaining, and troubleshooting the RecSys-Lite recommendation system v0.3.2.
 RecSys-Lite is a lightweight recommendation engine designed for small e-commerce shops, providing personalized product recommendations with minimal computational resources.

 ## Table of Contents